emilybache/RPG-Combat-Approval-Kata/README.md

 1. A Character cannot Deal Damage to itself.

-1. A Character can not heal themselves to a health above 1000.
+1. A Character cannot have a health above 1000.

 1. When dealing damage:
     - If the target is 5 or more Levels above the attacker, Damage is reduced by 50%
     - If the target is 5 or more Levels below the attacker, Damage is increased by 50%

-## Retrospective

-- Are you keeping up with the requirements?
-Has any iteration been a big challenge?
-- Do you feel good about your design?
-Is it scalable and easily adapted to new requirements?
-- Is everything tested?
-Are you confident in your code?
-- How readable are the test cases?
-Can you understand what each one is testing?

 ## Iteration Three